jzohrab/DbMigrator_Demo/project_plan.md

 ## 3. Code objects

-- view for difficult talks
+OK - view for difficult talks
-- introduce "code objects" - _don't_ want these to be `drop/recreate/alter`
+OK - introduce "code objects" - _don't_ want these to be `drop/recreate/alter`
      - dev A wants to sort by difficulty, dev B wants to add the duration

 ## 4. Refactoring